dtgay/davidgay.org/about.md

 permalink: /about/
 ---

 Hello!
 I'm David Gay.
-You can read my [intro post][1] to what this site is about.
+Software developer.
+Reader.
+Writer.
+Listener.

 Some stuff about me: